jonhjelm/docs-and-training/service_implementation/deployment_automated.md

 ```
 https://srv.hetcomp.org/<project>-<service_name>
 ```
-Here, `<project>` is the project name you log in with into the CloudFlow portal.
+Here, `<project>` is the project name you log in with into the SemWES portal.
 For experiment partners, this is most likely `"experiment#"` (underscores from the original project name are removed here).
 `<service_name>` is a name that you choose when creating a new service.